Ichaelus/Github-Classifier/Documentation/Documentation.md

 ## Validation

+For our own model evaluation we used an extended test-set of approx. 40 repositories per class.
+In addition to the ones in Appendix B we used respositories committed by another participating team.
+We reclassified many of them to match our own classification guidelines.

-"Apply your classifier on the repositories included in  Appendix B .
+> "Apply your classifier on the repositories included in  Appendix B .
 You can find this file on https://github.com/InformatiCup/InformatiCup2017 as well.
 Create a Boolean matrix where you compare the results where you compare the results of your classifier and your intuitive classification (if your intuitive classification matches the output